stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 very dark period.
-They were the pointed Saxon minuscules of the eighth or ninth century A.D., and brought with them memories of an uncouth time when under a fresh Christian veneer ancient faiths and ancient rites stirred stealthily, and the pale moon of Britain looked sometimes on strange deeds in the Roman ruins of Caerleon and Hexham, and by the towers along Hadrian&rsquo;s crumbling wall.
-The words were in such Latin as a barbarous age might remember&mdash;  &ldquo;Corvinus necandus est. Cadaver aq(ua) forti dissolvendum, nec aliq(ui)d retinendum.
-Tace ut potes.&rdquo;  &mdash;which may roughly be translated, &ldquo;Curwen must be killed.
+They were the pointed Saxon minuscules of the eighth or ninth century A.D., and brought with them memories of an uncouth time when under a fresh Christian veneer ancient faiths and ancient rites stirred stealthily, and the pale moon of Britain looked sometimes on strange deeds in the Roman ruins of Caerleon and Hexham, and by the towers along Hadrian's crumbling wall.
+The words were in such Latin as a barbarous age might remember--   "Corvinus necandus est. Cadaver aq(ua) forti dissolvendum, nec aliq(ui)d retinendum.
+Tace ut potes. "  --which may roughly be translated,  "Curwen must be killed.
 The body must be dissolved in aqua fortis, nor must anything be retained.
-Keep silence as best you are able.&rdquo;
+Keep silence as best you are able. "

   Willett and Mr. Ward were mute and baffled.
 They had met the unknown, and found that they lacked emotions to respond to it as they vaguely believed they ought.
 With Willett,